carmel/go-pwa/docs/web/documents/concurrency.md

 ## Intro

-In go-pwa, every event and user interaction are handled on a single goroutine.
+In go-app, every event and user interaction are handled on a single goroutine.
 Because some scenarios can have a long execution time, like performing an HTTP request, there is chances that the UI feels slow or unresponsive.

-This document describes how it works and what tools go-pwa provides to solve this problem.
+This document describes how it works and what tools go-app provides to solve this problem.

 ![concurrency.png](/web/images/concurrency.svg)